awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md

    For the Amazon S3 bucket, specify the Amazon S3 bucket to allow access to\.
 For the object, you can choose **Any** to grant permissions to any object in the bucket\.
 **Note**
 You can set **Amazon Resource Name \(ARN\)** to a more specific ARN value in order to allow Aurora to access only specific files or folders in an Amazon S3 bucket\.
-For more information about how to define an access policy for Amazon S3, see [Managing Access Permissions to Your Amazon S3 Resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)\.
+For more information about how to define an access policy for Amazon S3, see [Managing access permissions to your Amazon S3 resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)\.

 1. \(Optional\) Choose **Add ARN** for **bucket** to add another Amazon S3 bucket to the policy, and repeat the previous steps for the bucket\.
 **Note**